MiloTruck/milotruck.github.io/_posts/2022-06-11-Grey Cat The Flag Qualifiers 2022.md

 >
 > 5. If the last 3-byte block has only 2 bytes of input data, pad 1 byte of zero `\x00`.
 After encoding it as a normal block, overwrite the last 1 character with 1 equal sign `=`, so the decoding process knows 1 byte of zero was padded.

-Essentially, the input is divided into blocks of 3 characters and converted to binary (24 bit).
+Essentially, the input is divided into blocks of 3 characters and converted to binary (24 bits).
 Then, every 6 bits is converted into a new Base64 character, resulting in 4 bytes of encrypted text.
 If the last block has less than 3 characters, it is encoded to Base64 and then padded with `=` to become 4 bytes.

-Now that we have a rough understanding of how Base64 works, we attempt to reverse the binary.
+Now that we have a rough understanding of how Base64 works, we can attempt to reverse the binary.
 The `main_main()` function of the decompiled code is shown:
 ```c
 void __cdecl main_main()
 {